 Samir Biscevic BISCA was born on April 25, 1963, in Sarajevo, Bosnia-Hercegovina.
 He spent four years at the Sarajevo Academy of Fine Arts where he majored in painting and worked under professors Nusret Pasic and Miroslav Percinlic.

-Life, destruction and the tension between them preoccupied Samir in his recent paintings.
+Life, destruction and the tension between them preoccupied Bisca in his recent paintings.

 Centered in his Chicago studio, Samir maintains an energetic arrangement of color spontaneously on the canvas.
 He demonstrates dynamic subjectivity and creativity in his work.
 His feelings, shaped by war, are expressed positively against the backdrop of destruction, brutality and darkness.
 Samir’s expressionistic and emotional paintings are a testament to the destruction and terror that war can bring.